inelucki/jalu-challenge/README.md

 ## Monitoring, Logging, Tracing

-Logs are send to Cloudwatch and I tried to add meaningful logs.
+Logs are sent to Cloudwatch and I tried to add meaningful logs.
 Even though I have to admit that I might have added too many logs to make up for the missing custom metrics.
 Monitoring wise I think the default metrics from Lambda are sufficient for this use-case.
-I did not enable X-Ray-Tracing, because we could only have a look at single-hop traces which doesn't bring a lot ov value.
+I did not enable X-Ray-Tracing, because we could only have a look at single-hop traces which doesn't bring a lot of value.
-I would have approached this topic very different in a real environment.
+I would have approached this topic very differently in a real environment.
 But this is heavily relying on the available tooling and common practices.